-As of the date of this Quarterly Report, we do not have sufficient funds to repay the 2011 Notes.
-As a result, unless the holders of the 2011 Notes elect to convert their 2011 Notes or unless we either obtain at least \$5,2400,000 (to repay the \$5,000,000 principal balance, plus approximately \$240,000 of accrued interest) by the maturity date of the 2011 Notes or obtain an additional extension of the maturity date of the 2011 Notes, we will be in default of our payment obligations under the Notes.
-Upon a default, the interest rate on the Notes increases to 15% per annum, and the holders of the 2011 Notes have the right to demand that we immediately redeem all of the 2011 Notes at a price that is the greater than the outstanding balance.
-In general, the investors may demand that the 2011 Notes be redeemed at a price equal to the greater of (i) 125% of the outstanding balance, or (ii) an amount based on 135% of the greatest closing sale price of our common stock during the period beginning on the date of default until the redemption demand.
+As of the date of this Quarterly Report, we do not have sufficient funds to repay the Notes on their current maturity date.
+As a result, unless the Note holders elect to convert their Notes or unless we either obtain at least \$6,216,000 (excluding unpaid interest of approximately \$351,000 at June 30, 2012) of new funding by the maturity dates of the Notes or obtain an additional extension of the maturity dates of the notes, we will be in default of our payment obligations under the Notes.

+Upon a default, the interest rate on the 2011 Notes increases to 15% per annum, and the holders of the Notes have the right to demand that we immediately redeem all of the Notes at a price that is the greater than the outstanding balance of the Notes.
+In general, the investors may demand that the Notes be redeemed at a price equal to the greater of (i) 125% of the outstanding balance of the Notes, or (ii) an amount based on 135% of the greatest closing sale price of our common stock during the period beginning on the date of default until the redemption demand.
+A default will also permit the holders of the Notes to pursue collection actions against us.